mlin-os/kernel_dev/klog.md

 2020/04/29 | Give a representation of slub allocator;
 2020/05/01 | Do a summary;
 2020/05/05 | Compile kernel as debian homepage suggested;
+2020/05/06 | Get config file of your current running kernel;

 ### Reference
 [^1]:https://www.diskpart.com/windows-10/windows-10-disk-management-0528.html